bgu-frontend/hw4_2025/README.md

 ### 3. Sanitizer & Defense
 - Implement a sanitizer function that removes dangerous tags/attributes (e.g., `<script>`, `onerror`, etc.) but allows safe formatting tags.
+- <span style="background-color: yellow; color: black;">The sanitizer should work by default and not allow an XSS attack.</span>
-- Add a radio button in the frontend to toggle between sanitized and raw HTML rendering for notes.
+- <span style="background-color: yellow; color: black;">Add a button in the frontend to turn off the sanitizer and allow raw HTML rendering for notes.</span>
 - When sanitization is ON, XSS/keylogger should not work; when OFF, it should.

 ### 4. Testing